dB-SPL/pyAMP/README.md

 To launch the Python module, use:
 `pythom3 -m pyamp`

+### Collaboration
+Have a great idea to improve pyAMP?
+Please submit a pull request or issue here on GitHub.

 ### Credits
 Dave Freese W1HKJ's [fldigi application](http://www.w1hkj.com/) provides the modems,  pyAMP uses Niel Jansen MK4YRI's [pyFldigi library](https://github.com/KM4YRI/pyFldigi) to interface with fldigi via XML-RPC, and Raymond Buvel's [crcmod](http://crcmod.sourceforge.net/) is used for the required checksums.
 The GUI is built with [PySimpleGUI](http://pysimplegui.org), and the executable files were created with [pyinstaller](http://pyinstaller.org).